 I know I am definitely not the only one with an over-bearing tribe of people and so I have decided to share these with you.

-Use them as is, draw inspiration for your own messages or pin for later.
+Use them as is, draw inspiration for your own messages and definitely pin for later.
+I have even created a FREE pdf download of these templates, keep reading to find out more.

 Text Message 1